Nesvilab/MSFragger/README.md

 **Bruker TimsTOF**: MSFragger support direct reading from Bruker timsTOF raw files (.d folder) and MGF files converted by Bruker DataAnalysis.
 Note that FragPipe currently has limited support for timsTOF data (no MS1-based label-free quantification yet).

 ## Download MSFragger
 Whether you run it through FragPipe, PD, or stand-alone, you will need to download the latest MSFragger JAR file.
 See instructions for [downloading or upgrading MSFragger](https://github.com/Nesvilab/MSFragger/wiki/Preparing-MSFragger#Downloading-MSFragger).
-Also see the [complete documentation](https://github.com/Nesvilab/MSFragger/wiki), including a list of [Frequently Asked Questions](https://github.com/Nesvilab/MSFragger/wiki/Frequently-Asked-Questions).
-Example parameter files can be found [here](https://github.com/Nesvilab/MSFragger/tree/master/parameter_files).

 ## Release Notes
 The latest version of MSFragger was released on 2019-09-08.